Warren Dean (historian): Early life

-Dean was born in New Jersey and moved with his family to Miami when he was 14 years old.
-He attended University of Miami, completed the Reserve Officer Training Corps program and was commissioned a second lieutenant in the U.S. Air Force.
+Dean was born in Passaic, New Jersey, and moved with his family to Miami when he was 14 years old.
+He attended the University of Miami, completed the Reserve Officer Training Corps program and was commissioned a second lieutenant in the U.S. Air Force.
 During the Korean War he was an air traffic controller in Maine.
-Following military service, he entered the program in Latin American history at University of Florida, completing his dissertation in 1964 entitled “São Paulo's industrial élite, 1890–1960.”
+Following military service, he entered the program in Latin American history at the University of Florida, completing his dissertation in 1964 entitled "São Paulo's industrial élite, 1890–1960."